 Why trade Bitcoin and not other Forex?

 Easy to enter

-We should not forget, that crypto-trading is also easy to leave.
-You just transfer your bitcoins out of the exchange into your wallet and you are done.
+It should be also mentioned that crypto-trading is easy to leave.
+Just transfer your Bitcoins out of the exchange into your wallet and you are done.
 We don’t even want to start talking about how nerve-racking it is to quit your broker.

 Leverage at Cryptoexchanges

 You have the option to use leverage trading on some Forex and Cryptocurrency Exchanges.

 Leverage Trading is the possibility to trade an amount, which you don’t have at your disposal.
 Normally Cryptocurrency Exchanges offer a leverage of up to ten to one (10:1).
 This means, that for each dollar you get 10 dollars of buying or selling power.

 In conclusion, this means a higher risk and a possible higher reward.

 Margin at Cryptoexchanges

 A margin is required to be able to leverage a trade.